China, HK stocks fall as COVID outbreaks, Fed projections weigh | Health

 - China

-China and Hong Kong stocks fell on Thursday, tracking subdued Asian peers, hit by concerns over rising COVID-19 infections in China and disappointing economic data and the U.S. Federal Reserve projecting higher interest rates for a longer period.
-China also reported worse-than-expected factory output and retail sales data for November, underscoring the impact of widespread COVID curbs.
+China and Hong Kong stocks fell on Thursday, tracking subdued Asian peers, as China's rising COVID-19 cases, disappointing economic data and the U.S. Federal Reserve projecting higher interest rates for a longer period weighed on sentiment.
+China reported worse-than-expected factory output and retail sales data for November, amid widespread COVID curbs.

-China's blue-chip CSI300 Index dipped 0.2% by the midday break, while the Shanghai Composite Index fell 0.3%.
-Hong Kong's Hang Seng Index dropped 1.1%.
-Major Chinese cities including the capital Beijing continue to grapple with a surge in infections, after the country dropped strict zero-COVID restrictions last week.
+China's blue-chip CSI300 Index dipped 0.1% at close, while the Shanghai Composite Index fell 0.3%.
+Hong Kong's Hang Seng Index dropped 1.6%.
+Major Chinese cities, including the capital Beijing, continue to grapple with a surge in infections, after the country dropped strict zero-COVID restrictions last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)